 What’s the difference between couples who share long term happiness and those who don’t?
 In a word, they know how to repair.
 All partners go in and out of synch and can occasionally be at odds.
 How this gets handled makes all the difference.

-Couples who keep love alive are good at quickly repairing the riffs and glitches every relationship encounters.
+Couples who keep love alive are good at quickly repairing the rifts and glitches every relationship encounters.
 Knowing how to repair is a vital skill to keep love alive and thriving.

 Let’s look at how Jason and Laurie learned to repair upsets—and how that helped them reconnect and trust each other again.